House of Dark Shadows: Production

-Dark Shadows producer Dan Curtis began pitching the idea of a film based on his gothic soap opera sometime in 1968.
+Dark Shadows creator Dan Curtis began pitching the idea of a film based on his gothic soap opera sometime in 1968.
+His original idea had been to edit together footage from the original TV series into a feature-length film, an idea which was quickly abandoned.
 The project was finally given the greenlight at MGM by company president James Aubrey in 1970.
 Curtis decided to use the original Barnabas Collins storyline as the basis for the film, but with a modified conclusion.
+Unrestricted by TV's censors, the film is far more graphically violent than its television counterpart, with dripping vampire bites and bloody deaths.

 The film was shot in six weeks for a budget of $750,000.
 Principal shooting took place at several historic locations, including the Lyndhurst Estate in Tarrytown, New York, where the production had to work around the scheduled public tours of the house.
 Additional footage was shot at nearby Sleepy Hollow Cemetery; parts of the locales appeared on the Dark Shadows series as well.
-Some interior scenes were shot at the Lockwood-Mathews Mansion in Norwalk, Connecticut.
+Some interior scenes were shot at the Lockwood-Mathews Mansion in Norwalk, Connecticut, as well as the former Three Bears Inn on Route 33 in Westport.
 Along with the original cast, Dan Curtis added other actors to the cast: Jerry Lacy, who notably played Reverend Trask in the 1795 storyline; Terry Crawford and Michael Stroka, who first appeared in the Dark Shadows 1897 storyline; Don Briscoe, who played cursed brothers Chris and Tom Jennings; Dennis Patrick, who played Paul Stoddard and Jason McGuire; and George DiCenzo, who did more behind-the-scenes work on the last two years of the show.

-Unrestricted by TV's censors, the film is far more graphically violent than its television counterpart, with dripping vampire bites and bloody deaths.
-The film was released at the height of the TV show's popularity to great commercial success.

-Dark Shadows producer Dan Curtis's original idea had been to edit together footage from the original TV series into a feature-length film, an idea which was quickly abandoned.
 The TV series was still in production while the film was being made.
 Some characters had to be temporarily written out of the show so that the actors would be available to appear in the movie.
 Barnabas (Jonathan Frid), for example, was trapped in his coffin on the TV show by failed writer William Loomis (John Karlen) who wanted to use the vampire's life story as the basis for a novel.
 Kathryn Leigh Scott was absent from 30 episodes (986 to 1015); Jonathan Frid was absent from 28 episodes (983 to 1010); Grayson Hall was absent from 21 episodes (986 to 1006); John Karlen was absent from 21 episodes (990 to 1010); Nancy Barrett was absent from 20 episodes (991 to 1010): Louis Edmonds was absent from 17 episodes (991 to 1008); Don Briscoe was absent from 15 episodes (986 to 1000); Joan Bennett was absent from 15 episodes (991 to 1006); and David Henesy was absent from 9 episodes (993 to 1001).